Sassi360/eventmobi-code-assessment/README.md

 Several improvements with the potential to enhance the overall experience:

-    - Implementing pagination or infinite scrolling for the list of Gists to improve performance for users with many Gists.
-[N/A]
     - Adding caching or debounce functionality for the search bar to reduce unnecessary API calls.
-[Already Implemented]
+[Done]
+    - Implementing pagination or infinite scrolling for the list of Gists to improve performance for users with many Gists. [ ]
-    - Adding sorting or filtering options for the list of Gists.
+    - Adding sorting or filtering options for the list of Gists.[ ]
-    - Improving the UI/UX design of the app.
+    - Improving the UI/UX design of the app. [ ]